Average Weather in Mineola Texas, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Mineola are 32.663 deg latitude, -95.488 deg longitude, and 390 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Mineola are 32.663 deg latitude, -95.488 deg longitude, and 390 ft elevation.

-The topography within 2 miles of Mineola contains only modest variations in elevation, with a maximum elevation change of 194 feet, and an average elevation above sea level of 399 feet.
+The topography within 2 miles of Mineola contains only modest variations in elevation, with a maximum elevation change of 194 feet and an average elevation above sea level of 399 feet.
 Within 10 miles also contains only modest variations in elevation (384 feet).
-Within 50 miles contains significant variations in elevation (541 feet).
+Within 50 miles contains only modest variations in elevation (541 feet).

 The area within 2 miles of Mineola is covered by cropland (81%) and artificial surfaces (16%), within 10 miles by cropland (64%) and trees (23%), and within 50 miles by cropland (64%) and trees (22%).